Shouguang Shandong, China Travel Guide

 Travel to China generally requires a visa for most foreign nationals.
 Plan your application well in advance.

-The application process typically involves submitting your passport, a photo, and supporting documents to a Chinese embassy, consulate, or designated Chinese Visa Application Service Center (CVASC).
+The application process typically involves submitting your passport, a photo, and supporting documents to someone From china embassy, consulate, or designated Chinese Visa Application Service Center (CVASC).

 Fees for a visa vary by nationality and visa type.
 For US citizens, a single-entry L visa typically costs around USD 140-185, including service fees (prices change, verify current rates).

-Plan your budget with an overview of currency, exchange, and estimated daily costs in Shouguang.
-Mobile payment is dominant.
+Budget your trip with an overview of currency, exchange, and estimated daily expenses in Shouguang.
+Mobile payment should be dominant.

-ATMs are widely available in Shouguang and accept international cards (Visa, MasterCard, Plus, Cirrus).
+ATMs are widely available in Shouguang and accept cards from other countries (Visa, MasterCard, Plus, Cirrus).
 Mobile payment apps, WeChat Pay and Alipay, dominate transactions in China.
 They are vital for daily purchases.
 Cash is less frequently used, especially for smaller transactions.

 Daily estimate: ¥200-400 / ~$28-56 USD (excluding international flights).